sketch7/signalr-client/docs/TESTS.md

 - given a disconnected connection
   - when connect is invoked
+    - and while connecting disconnect was invoked
+      - should disconnect
     - and hub is disposed
       - connect should complete* **implement**
     - and connected successfully